toasterco/build-tasks/README.md

 Building with the `:dev` flag will compile all specified Javascript files with 'pretty-print' formatting, no obfuscation and the debugging flag turned on.
 Ideally used for staging/debugging.
 SASS files are compiled and **expanded**.

 The `:dist` option applies maximum compression and obfuscation to Javascript files, usually for deployment only.
 SASS files are compiled and **compressed** into a single-line file.
+A manifest file is also produced, listing all required Closure and custom modules.